AIT-Lablink/lablink-universal-api-client/docs/examples.rst

    :alt: Retrieve current value of signal from Universal API client.

-Set a signal value
+Set a sample value
 ------------------

-The Universal API client also has a write-only signal called ``test/signal2``.
+The Universal API client also has a write-only channel called ``test/channel2``.
 There are various ways of updating data through a REST interfaces, one way is again with the help of ``curl``.
 Use ``curl`` directly from the command prompt (``cmd.exe``):

 .. code-block:: winbatch

-   curl -i -X PUT -H "Content-Type: application/json" -d "{"""timestamp""":123.456,"""value""":13}" localhost:7000/uapi-test/signal/test/signal2/state
+   curl -i -X PUT -H "Content-Type: application/json" -d "{"""timestamp""":123.456,"""value""":13}" localhost:7000/uapi-test/channel/test/channel2/sample

 This will return the API's response status (*200* in case of success):

 .. code-block:: winbatch

    HTTP/1.1 200 OK
-   Date: Wed, 11 May 2022 14:16:31 GMT
+   Date: Mon, 09 Jan 2023 13:42:12 GMT
-   Content-length: 0
+   Content-length: 34
+   Success.
+Channel has been updated.

-The new value for ``test/signal2`` should also be visualized by the plotter.
+The new sample value for ``test/channel2`` should also be visualized by the plotter.

 .. image:: img/example_write_signal_value.png
    :align: center